Code-Institute-Submissions/Meet-The-Adventure/README.md

 * Design
 1. Images should evoke the inner adventurer's feelings to go out into the wild!
 2. Fonts should be something simple to not draw attention from the pictures
-3. Right now I see dark green colors
+3. Right now I see dark green colors, and I feel that I have managed that well.

 * Wireframes

 It's designed to give entertaining stories, places to visit, marketing for clothes and equipment.
+(I felt stressed out, I knew that I wanted an instagram grid at the bottum on every page then I builded the sight from top to bottum with Bootstrap.

 ## Workflow
 1. 2021-03-28 to 31/3